The Complete Guide To Staying Sober During the Holidays

 • Maintaining healthy eating habits

-• Seeking counseling or peer support if needed
+• Seeking counseling or peer support when needed

 Responsibilities of a Sober Coach